meraki/provisioning-lib/README.md

 the Cisco Meraki Provisioning API.
 Details for each of the folders are below.

+## meraki.py

+Python 3.6 module updated with all Dashboard API calls as of 2017-08-13.
+Also available on the Python [Package Index](https://pypi.python.org/pypi/meraki/) to be installed via pip.

 ## python-2.7

 A number of sample scripts built using Python 2.7 that perform common